skt09/sudoku-solver/README.md

 # Sudoku Solver

-It is a simple sudoko solver written in C
+It is a simple sudoku solver written in C